01 What is surface roughness?

 1) Sampling length

-The unit length of each parameter and sampling length are the length of a specified reference line for evaluating surface roughness.
+The unit length and sampling length for each surface roughness parameter are determined by a specified reference line for evaluation.

 Sampling length Ln and evaluation length L of RA, RZ and Ry